priyanshipatel248/rollingdice/README.md

 # rollingdice
-Tkinter based  roll a dice game.
+ roll a dice using python and Tkinter.